Popes during the Age of Revolution: French-occupied Rome

 The result was that a French army occupied Rome in February 1808.
 In the following month another section of the papal states (the Marches) was annexed to the Napoleonic kingdom of Italy.
 Napoleon followed up these affronts by annexing in 1809 all that remains of the papal states, including the city of Rome, and by announcing that the pope no longer has any form of temporal authority.
-Pius VII responded by an immediate use of his spiritual authority, excommunicating Napoleon himself and everyone else connected with this outrage.
-Pius VII was immediately arrested and removed to imprisonment in France.
+Pius VII responded by an immediate use of his spiritual authority, excommunicating Napoleon himself, albeit not by name, and everyone else connected with the annexation.
+Pius VII was soon thereafter arrested by French General Etienne Radet, acting on letters from Napoleon to his commanders in Italy ambiguously expressing consternation over the Pope's recalcitrance.
+The Pope would remain a prisoner of the French until February 1814.

 These are the events which brought the entire Italian peninsula under French control by 1809.
 The situation remained unchanged until after Napoleon's defeat at Leipzig in 1813 – an event followed by Austrian recovery of much of Italy and a subsequent seal of approval at the congress of Vienna.